personperson25/YouTubeShortRedirect/README.md

 https://www.youtube.com/watch?v=examplevideo

 This happens both when you click on a short in YouTube and when inputting a shorts URL directly into the address bar.

+Shorts pages on YouTube channels are displayed normally, but shorts redirect to the normal format once navigated to.